jbrouault/nsis_libvirt_installer/installer_readme/README.txt

 been tested.
 Please let us know either the results (either way) if you do. :)

+Special note - Support for VirtualBox *on windows* was added in libvirt 0.8.7, so reports on success and failure if you're using that would be really appreciated.

 WARNING - The qemu+tcp:// connection type passes all traffic without encryption.
 This is a security hazard, and should *not* be used in security sensitive environments.